 Am I qualified for an internship at DFS?

 - Internships for university students are very limited and are managed by DFS Laboratory Directors.
 Priority for any available internship opportunities is given to graduate students in FEPAC accredited forensic science programs, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.
 High school students are not eligible for internships.

 How do I apply for an unpaid internship?

 - DFS’ primary mission is to perform forensic laboratory analyses and it generally does not have staff available to handle the training of forensic science students.
 Our four regional laboratories, however, occasionally have some limited opportunities for unpaid internships.
 The Department routinely receives a large number of requests from students to perform internships for the limited number of slots available.
 Therefore, students are requested to submit their application a minimum of one semester prior to the actual semester of interest.
-To express interest in an internship, submit a state application form, available at this link: https://virginiajobs.peopleadmin.com/ (you will need to compete the application on the Commonwealth’s online employment application system, then click “preview application,” and then print it).
-Please direct your application and letter of interest, along with your resume, to the Laboratory Director at the regional lab for which you have interest.
+To express interest in an internship, please do the following: 1) fill out a state application form on the Commonwealth’s online employment application system, available at this link: https://virginiajobs.peopleadmin.com/ (you will need to complete the application, then click “preview application,” and then print it), and 2) send your printed application and letter of interest, along with your resume, to the Laboratory Director at the regional lab for which you have interest.
 Please include the area(s) of interest, your degree program, and the dates that you are available.
 If seeking an internship for academic credit, please provide information regarding your university’s requirements and expectations.
 Priority for any available internship opportunities is given to graduate students in FEPAC accredited forensic science programs, then graduate students in forensic science programs at other colleges, and thereafter to college students in science programs at the undergraduate level.

 Where can I get more information about forensic science?